jtconnors/Scoreboard/README.md

 This latest version of the source code is tagged ```v1.2-JDK14-maven```.
 As its name suggests, it is specific to JDK 14 and can be built with the ```apache maven``` build lifecycle system.
 It uses the ```jdk.incubator.jpackage``` module utilities whose API has not been finalized and is subject to change.
 As such, the scripts contained in this project will insist that JDK 14 be used because subsequent ```jpackage``` releases may be incompatible.

+This project works on Windows, MacOS or Linux.

 **Requirements:**
 1. Your default JDK should point to a valid JDK 14 runtime in your ```PATH```.
 2. Prior to running any of the scripts in this project, either the ```JAVA_HOME``` or ```$env:JAVA_HOME``` (depending upon the platform in question) environment variable must be set to a valid JDK 14 runtime.